 Glenn has won a numerous awards.
 These include recognition for his banjo and harmonica playing, hollering, and folk singing.
 He is also a recipient of the Bascom Lamar Lunsford award from the Raleigh State Fair.
 Together with Lula, he received the Brown Hudson award from the North Carolina Folklore Society.

-Click on the link below to hear a Living Traditions Moment about Glenn, and his music and stories.
+Click on the Artist Audio link on this page to hear a Living Traditions Moment about Glenn, and his music and stories.

 Glenn is available for solo performances that include music, storytelling, and presentations of old-timey toys.
 Glenn enlightens while he entertains, and he works very well with children.
 He has presented at festivals, concerts, and in schools.
 He also hosts weekly music jams on Sundays in the summer months as well as other occasional festivities at his homestead.
 He is available to show his family’s pottery and is also an expert at sawmilling history and techniques.